 What’s the bottom line?

+When we are looking at delivery management systems we need to factor in a number of goals.
 Customers are going to become more demanding.
 Remember that newfound respect for drivers we discussed earlier?
 Well, it might come at a price.

 The last-mile is the final step in a product's lifecycle and as such has a big impact on the final impression of a brand, so it’s crucial that the delivery service is five star.